dlabs/pamoja-pdf-annotate.js/README.md

 open platform on http://localhost:8080 changes in pdf-annotate.js should be automatically injected into pamoja-platform/build/js folder.
 Also browser-sync on Platform should hot-reload the app with new lib.

-# prepare version
+# Deploy version
+Once changes are ready to be used run following command:
+$ npm run build & npm run build-min push feature branch to remote repository and create a Pull request merge it to master branch (via PR). tag the new master branch with new version

-Once changes are ready to be used, merge them to master (via PR) and tag that commit with version.
-Then, we need to change dependency version in Platform's bower.json.
+In order to use that version on Platform, we need to change dependency version in Platform's bower.json.
 Example: "pdf-annotate-js": "git@github.com:dlabs/pamoja-pdf-annotate.js.git#tag" and run bower install to load new lib.

 # run tests
 $ npm test